AI Screenr

 82%

 Real customer-interview examples — not surveys, not analytics.
-Distinguished jobs-to-be-done from stated feature requests twice without prompting.
+Distinguished underlying customer jobs from stated feature requests twice without being asked.

 Cross-Functional LeadershipPassed